 Municipal governments provide cleaning stations where all water is processed before it reaches your house, however they often add in a surplus of negative elements such as chlorine and chloramine, and in some cases fluoride.
 If the water has been put through a Reverse Osmosis system (RO) without having minerals and trace elements, as well as the pH level raised up again, the tap water will be deemed as ‘dead’, acidic, and not good for consumption.

 The RO process takes away vital and life essential minerals and trace elements, and in the process lowers the pH level of the water to pH 5-6.
 It does take away literally everything else too, which is a plus, but without the re-introduction of minerals and up’ing the pH level, it will not be ‘alive’ and healthy.

 So unless you live in an area where you know there are serious contamination issues, fracking or other reasons why consuming your tap water is not good for you, we recommend doing a home test to check the starting point of your water and see what is necessary in order to get it to a high standard good for you and your family.

-this dire situation?
+With surmounting plastic taking over our oceans and landfills, what can you do to help this dire situation?
 First off we recommend you consider switching to a refillable bottle, be it Tritan plastic (the strongest type there is, this will not leach chemicals until it reaches 212 degrees Fahrenheit / 100 degrees Celsius), Glass or Steel.
 For more info on our available bottles click here.